Church of St. Edward, Busto Arsizio: History

 In 1972 the church acquired the paintings from the Church of Santa Croce, which was demolished that year.
 The church also has an Oratorio, dedicated to Giovanni Bosco.
 The oratorio was founded on 19 January 1947, by Don Silvio Gallazzi, who created the church's 'summer school' in the summer of 1946.
 It was replaced with the oratorio in 1947.
 Currently, the oratorio is directed by Don Gabriele Bof.

 Plaque erected after the visit of the Archbishop of Milan, Giovanni Battista Montini.

 On 11 March 1963, the church was briefly visited by the then Archbishop of Milan, Giovanni Battista Montini, who would be elected Pope a few months later.
+On the 10 April 1976, the church was visited by the Archbishop of Milan, Giovanni Colombo.